moerv9/sentiment/docs/3_Data Acquisition.md

 Accounts with less than 500 followers or when they have just been created in the last two months are filtered out.
 Also Retweets and Tweets that contain blacklisted Words like *Giveaway, Free or Gift*.

 The next step is cleaning the tweet itself.
 Most often a tweet can contain a lot of characters like *underscores, hashtags or emojis* and special characters like *"&amp"* (which is used in Html entities for a normal "&"-Symbol.
-There was one in one of Elon Musks Tweet [above](#elon-musks-latest-tweets)).
+There was one in one of Elon Musks tweets [above](#elon-musks-latest-tweets)).

-With the help of regex functions it can be done to filter and substitute words or symbols that are not useful.
-This is an excerpt from the `cleanTweets`-Function in the [filter.py](../sentiment/filter.py) file:
+With the help of regex functions it can be done to filter and substitute words or symbols that are not useful. *Regular Expressions* are searchable patterns inside a string, consisting out of multiple single characters.
+With the python module `re`, it is possible to search and substitute desired character patterns inside strings.

+The following excerpt shows, how regex-functions are used in the function `cleanTweets`  in the [filter.py](../sentiment/filter.py) file:
 ```
 text = re.sub(r'@[A-Za-z0-9]+',"",text,flags=re.IGNORECASE)
 text = re.sub(r'_*|\+*',"",text) # removes _ and +